 As the body starts to eliminate its stored sources of sugar (in the blood and organs) – people may experience initial hunger pains, headaches, and muscle cramping as it “detoxes”.
 As insulin levels drop, this triggers the liver to release stored sugar and some people may notice an initial rise in blood sugar levels as this happens.
 Remember if the sugar is not coming from food, it is coming from somewhere else in the body (i.e. shifting locations to the blood!) and generally means a longer fast is needed (such as more hours fasting or more frequent days fasting).
 If you aren’t replenishing the liver with sugar in between fasts, over time the stored sugar sources should eventually deplete themselves.

 Fasting for a person with diabetes can be potentially dangerous and requires medical supervision.
 You must talk with your healthcare provider for guidance with medication adjustments.
 Risk of hypoglycemia with certain medications can be extremely dangerous (especially with insulin and sulfonylureas like glipizide and glimepiride) and certain medications such as SGLT2 inhibitors (Invokana, Farxiga, Jardiance, Steglatro) should absolutely not be taken during long fasting periods.

 How can Diabetes Doctor™ products help?

 It is recommended to use Daily Support and Sugar-Blocker for support during intermittent fasting regimens.
 Daily Support™ reduces insulin resistance, which helps reduce insulin levels.
-Sugar-Blocker™ can be taken with meals on non-fasting days to reduce the amount of carbohydrates absorbed with food.
+Sugar-Blocker™ can be taken with meals on non-fasting days to reduce the number of carbohydrates absorbed with food.
 It can also be taken during fasting periods to suppress sugar cravings.
 Berberine, the key ingredient in Sugar-Blocker, is a powerful insulin sensitizer and has been shown to lower insulin levels.